 When you decide to ship PTL, your shipment is placed onto a single truck and is not touched until it arrives at the destination.
 This is one of the main distinctions between PTL and LTL shipping.
 If you ship freight using LTL, it is often moved from truck to truck along the way to its destination.

 Faster shipping times is one of the ways in which PTL is similar to TL.
 For business owners who are looking for speedy delivery, it’s often the second fastest of the three delivery options.
 Because shipments go through fewer stops, PTL deliveries see an increase in the percentage of on-time deliveries.

 For anyone who has attempted to ship something only to find that it reached its destination in a different condition, PTL offers customers the benefit of less handling.
-Generally, the only times when a PTL shipment is touched is when it’s picked up from the origin point and when it’s removed from the truck at the destination.
+Generally, the only time a PTL shipment is touched is when it is picked up from the origin point and when it’s removed from the truck at the destination.
 This is because it remains on one truck the entire time.

 Because it’s handled less, PTL shipments are often ideal for people who are attempting to ship precious or fragile cargo.
 If your business was shipping fine china across the United States using an LTL shipment, you would have to prepare yourself for the possibility that it would be mishandled at some point along the journey as it was passed from truck to truck.
 PTL offers peace of mind for shippers who are concerned about something like this happening.

 A good way to think about the affordability of PTL shipping is by comparing it to buying an expensive item that’s on sale.
 PTL shipping has many of the benefits that TL shipping has but at a much lower cost.
 The difference is that TL shipments are the exclusive cargo of a truck, whereas PTL still splits some of the freight space with other shipments.
 However, for most people, this is not a problem.